This website uses cookies to help you make the most of your visit.

 Standards met

 The premises provide a safe, secure, and clean environment for the pharmacy's services.
-People can have a conversation with a team member in a private area.
-But the pharmacy could do more to keep some areas tidy and free from clutter.
+And people can have a conversation with a team member in a private area.

 Principle 4.
 Services, including medicines management